 - Boxes Menu, for adding functionality to your website and extending your Thesis installation

-- More Menu, for information about your Thesis installation and troubleshooting
+- More Menu, for your license key, information about your Thesis installation, and troubleshooting

 For a detailed look at each section of the Thesis Admin, check out the documentation below.